 A Medicare Advantage plan is an alternative way to receive Original Medicare in Florida, with extra benefits.
 Also referred to as Medicare Part C, Medicare Advantage plans are offered by private insurance companies that contract with the Centers for Medicare & Medicaid Services (CMS).
-Approximately 53% of Floridians were enrolled in a Medicare Advantage plan in 2022.
+Approximately 55% of Floridians are enrolled in a Medicare Advantage plan in 2024.

 And most of these plans offer enrollees routine dental, hearing, and vision, plus innovative benefits such as wellness and healthcare planning, reduced cost-sharing, and rewards and incentives programs.
 These are benefits that Original Medicare does not offer.

-Medicare Advantage plans must provide the same coverage as Original Medicare Part A and Medicare Part B. These plans also usually offer prescription drug coverage (Part D) and are then called Medicare Advantage Prescription Drug (MAPD) plans.
-Some plans include additional benefits that aren’t covered by Original Medicare – such as dental, vision, hearing, and more.
+Medicare Advantage plans must provide the same coverage as Original Medicare Part A and Medicare Part B. These plans also usually offer prescription drug coverage (Part D) and are called Medicare Advantage Prescription Drug (MAPD) plans.
+Some plans include additional benefits not covered by Original Medicare – such as dental, vision, hearing, and more.

 A Medicare Advantage plan can offer you low or no premiums, and lower out-of-pocket expenses, with additional benefits that Original Medicare doesn’t provide.
 A Medicare Advantage plan offers the coverage of Original Medicare Parts A and B in Florida, but often at a lower cost.